gbtami/pychess-variants/static/docs/torishogi.md

 ![Phoenix](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Phoenix.png)

-The Phoenix moves exactly like a chess king: one step in any direction.
+The Phoenix (鵬, *ootori*) moves exactly like a chess king: one step in any direction.
 In the internationalized set, sente (marked as black) is the Phoenix with dark wings, while gote (marked as white) is the Phoenix with light wings.

 ### Swallow

 ![Swallow](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Swallow.png)

-The Swallow is the same as the Shogi Pawn (but different than the Chess Pawn).
+The Swallow (燕, *tsubame*) is the same as the Shogi Pawn (but different than the Chess Pawn).
 It moves and captures by moving forward one square.
 This is the weakest piece in the game, just like any other pawn.

 (While there is no explicit mnemonic in the Swallow's design, the bird is oriented upwards.)